 2. Who Is Your Target Audience?

-It’s important to know your target audience when choosing your blog name.
+It’s important to know your target audience when you pick a great blog name.
 By knowing your target audience also influences the name you choose for your blog.

 Take a look at these two contrasting examples: